made2591/madeddu.xyz/_posts/2017-12-21-predix-angular-iot.md

 ---
 layout: post
 title: "Predix Machine and how to configure them"
+categories: [coding, js]
-tags: [theory, network, angular, predix, brilliant, factory, iot]
+tags: [coding, theory, network, angular, predix, brilliant, factory, iot]
 ---

 ### Predix Machine and how to configure them